dwyl/imgup/README.md

 </div>
 ```

-This is a simple HTML form that uses
+This is a simple `HTML` form that uses
 [`Tailwind CSS`](https://github.com/dwyl/learn-tailwind)
-to enhance the presentation of the upload form.
+to enhance the layout/presentation.
 We'll also remove the unused header of the page layout,
 while we're at it.